sibytes/yetl.io/docs/reference/sources/source_reader.md

 Yetl will always gracefully handle data flow errors and succeed; however it will give details of warnings and errors in the result set.
 Errors will have typically stopped the data flow proceeding, warnings however will not.
 This should allow the calling orchestrator code to get the detailed information and handle it appropriatly thus supporting any orchestrator setting.

-Here is an exmaple of the error and warning section of the results set for settings above.
-Notice the errors and warnings are configure the same so give the same exceptions; because error thresholds the dataflow would have not proceeded.
+Here is an example of the error and warning section of the results set for settings above.
+Notice the errors and warnings are configure the same so give the same exceptions; because the error thresholds have been exceeded the dataflow would have not proceeded.
 However they can be set independently allowing more elegant handling.

 ```json
     "warning": {